zama-ai/tfhe-rs/tfhe/docs/shortint/parameters.md

 ## Impact of parameters on the operations

-As shown [here](../getting_started/benchmarks.md), the choice of the parameter set impacts the operations available and their efficiency.
+As shown [here](../getting\_started/benchmarks.md), the choice of the parameter set impacts the operations available and their efficiency.

-### Generic bi-variate functions
+### Generic bi-variate functions.

-The computations of bi-variate functions is based on a trick *concatenating* two ciphertexts into one.
-In the case where the carry buffer is not at least as large as the message one, this trick is not working anymore.
-Then, many bi-variate operations, such as comparisons cannot be correctly computed anymore.
+The computations of bi-variate functions is based on a trick, _concatenating_ two ciphertexts into one.
+In the case where the carry buffer is not at least as large as the message one, this trick no longer works.
+Then, many bi-variate operations, such as comparisons cannot be correctly computed.
 The only exception concerns the multiplication.

-### Multiplication
+### Multiplication.

-In the case of the multiplication, two algorithms are implemented: the first one relies on the bi-variate function trick, where the other one is based on the [quarter square method](https://en.wikipedia.org/wiki/Multiplication_algorithm#Quarter_square_multiplication).
-In order to correctly compute a multiplication, the only requirement is to have at least one bit of carry (i.e., using parameter sets PARAM_MESSAGE_X_CARRY_Y with Y>=1).
-This method is in general slower than using the other one.
+In the case of the multiplication, two algorithms are implemented: the first one relies on the bi-variate function trick, where the other one is based on the [quarter square method](https://en.wikipedia.org/wiki/Multiplication\_algorithm#Quarter\_square\_multiplication).
+In order to correctly compute a multiplication, the only requirement is to have at least one bit of carry (i.e., using parameter sets PARAM\_MESSAGE\_X\_CARRY\_Y with Y>=1).
+This method is, in general, slower than using the other one.
 Note that using the `smart` version of the multiplication automatically chooses which algorithm is used depending on the chosen parameters.

 ## User-defined parameter sets

-Beyond the predefined parameter sets, this is possible to define new parameter sets.
-To do so, it is sufficient to use the function `unsecure_parameters()` or to manually fulfill the `Parameter` structure fields.
+Beyond the predefined parameter sets, it is possible to define new parameter sets.
+To do so, it is sufficient to use the function `unsecure_parameters()` or to manually fill the `Parameter` structure fields.

 For instance: